carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - Use Cases:
   1. To change the encryption status of an existing RDS DB instance ==> Create a new master DB by taking a snapshot of the existing DB, and then creating the new DB from the snapshot (during creation).
 You can then create the encrypted cross-region Read Replica of the master DB.
 Applications must be updated to use the new RDS DB endpoint.
   2. A company uses an Amazon RDS MySQL database instance to store customer order data.
 The security team have requested that SSL/TLS encryption in transit must be used for encrypting connections to the database from application servers.
 The data in the database is currently encrypted at rest using an AWS KMS key.
 How can a Solutions Architect enable encryption in transit? => You can download a root certificate from AWS that works for all Regions or you can download Region-specific intermediate certificates.
+  3. A team uses an Amazon RDS MySQL database running for running resource-intensive tests each month.
+The instance has Performance Insights enabled and is only used once a month for up to 48 hours.
+The team wants to reduce the cost of running the tests without reducing the memory and compute attributes of the DB instance.
+Which solution meets these requirements MOST cost-effectively? ==> Create a snapshot of the database when the tests are completed.
+Terminate the DB instance.
+Create a new DB instance from the snapshot when required

 ### Amazon Aurora